vihanpatil/SatMLCompetition-DocumentIntelligence/README.md

 With image1, a query was accidentally overwritten.
 The prompts were similar enough that it didn’t impact final conclusions.

 Initial “image0” Tests
-These were used for debugging OCR token extraction and ensuring the pipeline worked.
+These were used primarily for debugging OCR token extraction and ensuring the pipeline worked.
 They are rudimentary and not reflective of final, optimized approaches.

 Potential Inaccuracies
 Without official ground truths or final competition results, all correctness labels (✓/×) are based on best assumptions or repeated consistent answers.